evergreencait/Word-Counter/README.md

 ## Description

-_This application will allow a user to enter a word and a list of words.
-The program will then compare the original word with the list and output words that match._
+_This application will allow a user to enter a word and a sentence.
+The program will then compare the original word with the sentence and output how often the word appears in the sentence._

 ## Specifications

-#### .
+#### Program will identify whether or not the given word appears in the sentence and return the number 1.
+* Input: "cat", "cat in the hat"
-*
+* Output : 1

+#### Program will identify the amount of times a word appears in the sentence and return that amount.
+* Input: "dog", "My dog is in her dog house"
-*
+* Output : 2

 ## Support and contact details